Continue reading the Ransomware Spotlight series:

 An incident response plan or playbook should cover all four stages of a breach: 1) preparation; 2) detection, identification, and analysis; 3) containment, eradication, and recovery; and 4) the post-recovery phase, when tools can be used to determine the root cause of the breach and identify weaknesses and gaps in existing security controls and processes.

 Documenting the actions to take at each stage provides clarity and consistency when incidents occur.
-It can also help an organization obtain cybersecurity insurance or negotiate better premiums when it’s time to renew, because it shows insurers the organization is serious about addressing cyber risks.
+It can also help an organisation obtain cybersecurity insurance or negotiate better premiums when it’s time to renew, because it shows insurers the organisation is serious about addressing cyber risks.

 Because fully recovering from a ransomware attack requires knowledge of all enterprise IT assets and what’s stored on them, endpoint detection and response (EDR) and extended detection and response (XDR) are important technologies to support incident response.
 Combined, they reveal the entire corporate attack surface and pinpoint what needs to be restored where.